automatecloud/lacework-kaholo-autoremediation/README.md

 1. The Lacework Platform is collecting the necessary Cloud and Workload Data.
 2. The Lacework Machine Learning algorithms learn the normal behaviour of cloud user and workload activity by using the Polygraph technology and comparing cloud resources against compliance frameworks.
-3. In case of an Alert Lacework sends the necessary event details via the [Webhook channel](https://support.lacework.com/hc/en-us/articles/360034367393-Webhook).
+3. In case of an Alert Lacework sends the necessary event details via the [Webhook Alert channel](https://support.lacework.com/hc/en-us/articles/360034367393-Webhook).
 4. The Kaholo [Lacework Trigger](https://github.com/Kaholo/kaholo-trigger-lacework) is reading out the **event_source** and **event_description** of the event.
 Every Kaholo Map is configured to check the event_source and the description if it includes specific information that is relevant to trigger a specific Kaholo Map.
 5. The Kaholo Map triggered is reading out the specific Event Data and Context by using the Method **"Get event details"** of the [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework).
 This data can be used within the map triggered.
 6. The Kaholo Map is doing all the necessary Auto Remediation steps by using the CLI commands of the cloud providers and Kaholo objects.